stoplightio/docs/articles/modeling/modeling-introduction.md

 ## Getting Started

-There are a few ways to get started designing your API with the Stoplight design module, depending on how developed your API is.
+There are a few ways to get started designing your API with the Stoplight design module, depending on how developed your API is:

 - Create an API from scratch [Using the CRUD Builder]()
 - [Reference another API Spec]()